-Newly Released Emails Fuel Democrats' Trial Requests, As McConnell Stands Firm
+Ukraine Emails Fuel Democrats' Call For Impeachment Trial Witnesses

 McConnell laughed when he was asked about Pelosi's strategy on Fox News Monday morning.
 "She's apparently trying to tell us how to run the trial," McConnell said.

-McConnell has not completely ruled out calling new witnesses in the Senate trial, but he has alluded to the fact that he does not consider himself an impartial juror, and said earlier this month there is "no chance" Trump will be removed from office by his chamber.
+McConnell has not completely ruled out calling new witnesses in the Senate trial, but he has alluded to the fact that he does not consider himself an impartial juror and said earlier this month there is "no chance" Trump will be removed from office by his chamber.

 He made it clear last week that he feels that if Democrats wanted further investigation, or if they wanted to compel further documents and testimony, they should not have already held an impeachment vote in the House.